huynguyenbao/huynguyenbao.github.io/_posts/2022-10-10-Variational-methods-3D-Reconstruction.md

 ## Generative Model

 It is extremely challenging if there is no assumption for an inverse problem like this.
-To reduce the complexity of the problem, Victor el al [[1]](#1) proposed a graphical model.
+To reduce the complexity of the problem, Victor et al. [[1]](#1) proposed a graphical model.
 Let's have a look at it:

 ![](/figure/3DReconstruction/graphical_model.png)